 During September 2022, we entered into an agreement with an effective date of January 1, 2022, with the chairman of our Board of Directors to provide consulting services.
 The consultant receives approximately \$10,000 per month.
-Upon completion of a successful business combination, the consultant will become our full-time employee.
+Upon completion of the business combination, the consultant became our full-time employee.
 As of September 30, 2022, the amount we owed to the chairman was \$90,000.

 During January 2022, we entered into an agreement with an external consulting firm to provide investor and public relations consulting services.
-The monthly fee is approximately \$20,000 prior to business combination.
-Additionally, upon completion of a successful business combination, the vendor will receive a payment of \$200,000 as well as \$200,000 in the form of common stock.
-We will pay a fee of \$17,000 per month after the business combination.
+The monthly fee was approximately \$20,000 prior to business combination.
+Additionally, upon completion of the business combination, the vendor received a payment of \$200,000 as well as \$200,000 in the form of common stock.
+We pay a fee of \$34,000 per month after the business combination.
 The agreement terminates on the last date of the month following the second anniversary of the business combination completion date.

 During November 2021, we entered into an agreement with an external consulting firm to act as the placement agent for a future business combination.
-Upon completion of a successful transaction, the consulting firm will earn approximately nine percent of the gross proceeds raised in the transaction, payable in common stock of the new public entity.
+Upon completion of the business combination, the consulting firm earned approximately nine percent of the gross proceeds raised in the transaction, payable in common stock.

 During March 2021, we entered into an agreement with an external consulting firm to provide consulting and advisory services.
-Upon completion of a successful business combination transaction, the consulting firm will be paid cash compensation of \$1,200,000, payable in common stock of the new public entity.
+Upon completion of the business combination transaction, the consulting firm was paid cash compensation of \$1,200,000, payable in common stock of the new public entity.